shijie-jin/starter-academic/content/authors/admin/_index.md

 Hello!
 I am a Ph.D.
 Candidate at Duke University in the Department of Economics.
 My primary research fields are industrial organization and applied microeconomics.

-# Specifically, my research focuses on the topics of innovation, competition, and regulation.